hebjornberg/cruise-preparation/README.md

 # Technologies

 <b>- HTML</b>
-   - The website was structurd using HTML with template-inheritance.
+   - The website was structured using HTML with template-inheritance.

 <b>- Bootstrap:</b>
-    - The website styled using the Bootstrap CSS framework.
+    - The website was styled using the Bootstrap CSS framework.

 <b>- Python:</b>
     - The backend was built with Python using the Django framework.